Date published: 2024-09-18

 Most private insurance companies cover flu shots as a preventive service.
 If you don’t have insurance, many drugstores and clinics offer flu shots at low cost.

-5. Protect against deadly flu complications
+5. Protects against deadly flu complications

 A severe form of pneumonia is a common and deadly complication of the flu.